pdjonov/vec3.net/Content/posts/2025-11-21-fixing-SPIR-V-assembly-with-regex.md

 # The investigation

 The crash turned out to be caused by a failure in [`vkCreateGraphicsPipelines`](https://docs.vulkan.org/refpages/latest/refpages/source/vkCreateGraphicsPipelines.html).
 The result code was less than helpful: `VK_ERROR_UNKNOWN`.
 I had one additional hint - right before returning `ERROR_UNKNOWN`, the driver printed a warning to the Android log: "Failed to link shaders."
-With nothing else to go on, I started deleting bits of the shaders, focusing my efforts on their interfaces, until I narrowed down the culprit:
+And, of course, _my_ logs showed me _which_ pipeline was failing to compile.
+With that to go on, I opened the offending shaders and started changing/deleting bits to see if I could narrow down _what_ triggered the fault.
+Focusing my efforts on the shaders' interfaces (because that's what a _link_ error suggests), I quickly tracked down the culprit:

 ```slang
 out float[1] ClipDistance : SV_ClipDistance;
 ```

-It didn't matter what I wrote to that output or where and how I declared it, any use of `SV_ClipDistance` and the pipeline wouldn't link on my VR set.
-Now,  the Quest 3 _does_ [support](https://vulkan.gpuinfo.org/displayreport.php?id=33588#features) the `shaderClipDistance` feature, and my one clip plane is well within its `maxClipDistances` value of 8.
-So what could be the problem?
+It didn't matter what I wrote to that output or where and how I declared it, any use of `SV_ClipDistance` and the pipeline wouldn't link on my HMD.
+Now, the Quest 3 _does_ [support](https://vulkan.gpuinfo.org/displayreport.php?id=33588#features) the `shaderClipDistance` feature, and my one clip plane's request for _one_ clip plane is well within the bounds of the GPU's `maxClipDistances` [limit](https://vulkan.gpuinfo.org/displayreport.php?id=33588#properties) (which is 8).
+So why doesn't its pipeline compiler like `SV_ClipDistance`?

-A quick aside: this sort of "just try things to get clues about the issue" approach is just something that we have to fall back on at times.
-There isn't _always_ a nice tool that can just hand you the answer to an obscure problem.
-(No, not even LLMs can do that until after they've indexed somebody else's solution to that same problem.)
-This _will_ happen to any engineer who's working on a sufficiently complex project at some point, and it's one of the reasons why it _always_ pays off to invest early on (and on an ongoing basis) in fast builds and deploys.
+A quick aside: this sort of "just try things to get clues about the issue" approach to troubleshooting is, often enough, all one has to fall back on - particularly when interfacing with closed systems.
+And this approach can even turn into a frustrating hunt for _specific_ needles in a (sometimes moving) haystack.
+Understanding what you're up against helps _immesurably_.
+In this case, having a general idea of what _must_ be going on in the driver told me immediately which end of the haystack to begin on.
+In others, it's allowed me to binary-search my haystack - and $O(\log{_2}{(haystack)})$ is _waaaay_ faster than plain old $O(haystack)$.

 ## Checking my API usage

-As it turned out, I had checked but forgotten to _enable_ the `shaderClipDistance` feature.
-No other driver that I test on had complained, but maybe this one was just being strict?
-So I fixed that, and it did not fix the issue.
+As it turned out, I had a bug in my application code outside the shader.
+Specifically, a review of all things `ClipDistance` in the Vulkan documentation showed that I had checked for _but forgotten to enable_ the `shaderClipDistance` device feature.
+No other driver that I test on had complained about this, but maybe this one was just more strict?
+Well, it turned out that no, this wasn't what the driver was upset about.

-Looking at the Vulkan spec, I couldn't find anything else I might have done wrong, so I went back to poking at the shader.
+With a careful review of the C++ code complete, I had to go back to the shader and pick at it _a lot_ more thoroughly.

 ## Looking at the SPIR-V

+The Slang source was fine, and even _very_ trivial substitute shaders failed to work, so I started examining the actual SPIR-V shader bytecode.
+It's easy enough to look at shader disassembly in [RenderDoc](https://renderdoc.org/) on PC, and my PC build runs exactly the same shader code, that's where I went next.
+I am using [Slang](https://shader-slang.org/), which is a newer shading language, and I thought that maybe I'd hit a subtle bug in its compiler.

-At some point, I started examining the SPIR-V, which I grabbed easily enough from a [RenderDoc](https://renderdoc.org/) capture on PC.
-I'm using [Slang](https://shader-slang.org/), and I thought that maybe I'd hit a subtle compiler bug.
-Trimming away everything except the references to `ClipDistance` (and the things that those references refer to) left me with this:
+Trimming away everything except the references to `ClipDistance` (and the things that those references refer to), this is what Slang emits for a `SV_ClipDistance` binding:

 ```spvasm
 ; SPIR-V